 DR FUHRMAN’S CHOCOLATE GREEN SMOOTHIE RECIPE

 Dr. Furhman makes a seriously yummy green smoothie – there are few forces of nature that can compete with chocolate and this smoothie doubles to fulfill the craving.
 What better way than with the wonderful Dr. Furhman‘s chocolate green smoothie!
 Chocolate smoothie recipes are a great way to mix fruit and chocolate into a swirling combination of chocolatey-goodness.
 Make sure to use raw cocoa, not the processed/sweetened stuff.
 Dr Fuhrman adds spinach to assure that you get a bigger powerhouse of nutrients, but any greens will work.
 We like to grind our flaxseeds fresh in small batches, but you can buy them ground as well.
-Make sure to join our community for more healthy and delicious celebrity recipes! :)

 - 1/2 cup your favorite milk substitute

 - 1/2 cup acai or pomegranate juice (or more milk)

 - 5 ounces baby spinach, organic (about 4 cups packed)

 - 1 medium banana